asadqureshi12/nhs-dental-activity-dashboard/README.md

 NHS Dental Activity Dashboard

+Project Status

+Completed portfolio project demonstrating healthcare data analysis and Tableau dashboard development using NHS dental activity data.

+⸻

 Project Overview

-This project analyses NHS dental activity data to explore treatment distribution, patient mix, and practice efficiency.
+This project analyses NHS dental activity data to explore treatment distribution, patient mix, and practice efficiency across dental providers.

-The goal is to understand how NHS dental services are delivered and identify patterns in workload and productivity across dental practices.
+The objective is to understand how NHS dental services are delivered and identify patterns in workload and productivity using publicly available healthcare data.

-The analysis was performed using a cleaned dataset and visualised through a Tableau dashboard.
+The analysis was conducted using a cleaned dataset and visualised through a Tableau dashboard.

+⸻

+Table of Contents
+	•	Project Overview
+	•	Dashboard Preview
+	•	Objectives
+	•	Dataset
+	•	Data Preparation
+	•	Project Workflow
+	•	Dashboard Visualisations
+	•	Dashboard Interpretation
+	•	Key Insights
+	•	Tools Used
+	•	Skills Demonstrated
+	•	Repository Files
+	•	Project Purpose

 ⸻